Capital Gains Tax: The Wealth Destroyer

 Calculating Capital Gains

 To calculate it, you need to determine your property’s adjusted basis.
-The adjusted basis is the original purchase price, plus any capital improvements made, minus any depreciation claimed.
+The adjusted basis is the original purchase price, minus your costs to aquire the property, minus any accumulated depreciation claimed, plus any capital improvements made.
 Here’s a simplified formula:

 Maintanence is not a Capital Improvement.
 Examples of Capital Improvements: a room addition, adding an ADU, adding a bathroom or a kitchen upgrade.